adpinola/b2c-apim-stripe-integration/README.md

    - A User Flow for Sign Up and Sign In with this configuration:
       - API Connection: `Before including application claims in token (preview)` step pointing the new Connector
       - Application Claims: Add `Primary Key` and `Secondary Key`
-   - Two App registrations:
+   - A new App registration:
      - Frontend: `for authenticating users with user flows`.
 Configure the Redirect URI once the SPA is deployed from terraform
-     - Backend: `for authenticating users with user flows`.
-Add a Scope

 ***The Backend Scope is required but not used in this demo, since there are no actual backend services***

-2. An Azure Container Registry in the same Subscription where the infrastructure will be deployed.
+1. An Azure Container Registry in the same Subscription where the infrastructure will be deployed.
-3. An Service Principal with roles Contributor and User Access Administrator at Subscription level.
+2. An Service Principal with roles Contributor and User Access Administrator at Subscription level.
    - Configure a Federated Credential to allow GitHub to Authenticate so pipelines can deploy the infrastructure and push the image to the ACR
-4. A Stripe account
+3. A Stripe account
    - You can use the test mode, make sure to save the API Key and the Public Key

-5. If you want to deploy from this repository as-is, fork the repository and create the following secrets and variables in your Repository.
+4. If you want to deploy from this repository as-is, fork the repository and create the following secrets and variables in your Repository.
 Then you'll be able to use the available Workflows to deploy.

 | Name                    | Kind     | Description                                                         |
 | ----------------------- | -------- | ------------------------------------------------------------------- |